Vvkmnn/scratchpad/README.md

 scratchpad
 ======

-Code I'm tinkering with, typically borrowed from kind strangers.
+Code I'm tinkering with, sometimes borrowed from strangers on the internet.

 ```